Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Experiments

 \subsection{Experiments on Images in the Wild}

-We evaluate our method on the FDDB Data, LFW Data, and WedFace Data, which are face images with complex facial poses in real scenes and suffer from multiple complex unknown degradations.
-To test the generalization ability, we make qualitative and quantitative comparisons with several latest blind face restoration methods, such as DFDNet~\cite{li2020DFD}, PSFRGAN~\cite{chen2021psfr-gan}, Panini~\cite{wang2022panini}, HiFaceGAN~\cite{yang2020hifacegan}, GFPGAN~\cite{wang2021GFPGAN}, and GPEN~\cite{yang2021gpen}.
-Since there is no GT in the real degraded image, we adopt the non-reference perceptual metric (NIQE) to test the performance of different methods.
-For the FDDB data, in order to facilitate qualitative comparison, we select some images and utilize the pre-trained RetinaFace face detection model~\cite{deng2020retinaface} to cut out a single face with consistent width and height for testing.
+We evaluate our method on the FDDB, LFW, and WedFace Data, which are face images with complex facial poses in real scenes and suffer from multiple complex unknown degradations.
+To test the generalization ability, we make qualitative and quantitative comparisons with several latest blind face restoration methods, such as DFDNet\cite{li2020DFD}, PSFRGAN\cite{chen2021psfr-gan}, VQFR\cite{gu2022vqfr}, Panini\cite{wang2022panini}, HiFaceGAN\cite{yang2020hifacegan}, GFPGAN\cite{wang2021GFPGAN}, GPEN\cite{yang2021gpen}, DMDNet~\cite{li2022learning}, and GCFSR\cite{he2022gcfsr}.
+Since there is no GT in the real degraded image, we adopt the non-reference perceptual metrics (e.g., NIQE, IFQA) to test the performance of different methods.
+For the FDDB data, in order to facilitate qualitative comparison, we utilize the pre-trained RetinaFace face detection model\cite{deng2020retinaface} to cut out a single face with consistent width and height before testing.

-The quantitative and qualitative results are presented in Tab.~\ref{tab:BFR_wild} and Fig.~\ref{fig:FSR wild results}.
-It can be seen that our method still has prominent leadership in quantitative indicators and visualization results.
-Thanks to our careful design model and the excellent training strategy, the restored images have more apparent facial texture, more comfortable color information, and higher visual quality.
-In particular, the local components in the face are more realistic and reasonable.
-Although the numerical value is not the best on WebFace Data, it is evident from the visual effect that our method still has excellent performance.
-In the quantitative comparison, Panini method~\cite{wang2022panini} lacks tested results on the FDDB Data, mainly because the images in the dataset have the problem of unequal width and height.
-What's more, this method strictly requires equal width and height of the input images.
+The quantitative and qualitative results are presented in Tab.\ref{tab:BFR_wild} and Fig.\ref{fig:BFR_wild}.
+Among them, our method achieves better IFQA and NIQE values in quantitatively evaluating all datasets.
+Thanks to local discriminators and an excellent training strategy, our method has more robust generalization when used to restore face images from natural scenes.
+The restored images have a more vivid and natural texture, more comfortable color information, and higher visual quality.
+In particular, our results have more realistic details and complete structure in the facial regions.
+It is also seen that our method can improve the image quality of non-facial regions.
+In addition, Panini method\cite{wang2022panini} lacks tested results on the FDDB Data.
+The main reason is that this method requires equal width and height of the input image, but FDDB Data does not meet this condition.

+\textit{\textbf{Adaptability in the wild.}} To verify the adaptability of our method in the wild, we have adopted a Wider Facial Landmarks in the Wild (WFLW) dataset containing rich disturbance attributes, such as occlusion, posture, makeup, lighting, blurring, and facial expressions.
+We randomly select 775 images for testing.
+Quantitative and qualitative results are shown in Tab.\ref{tab:BFR_adaptable} and Fig.\ref{fig:BFR_WFLW}, respectively.
+It can be seen that our method has a good adaptive ability for complex situations, especially in occlusion and overexposure, and can still restore realistic and high-fidelity facial images.